mariusmaricean/ai-agent-travel-planner-iOS/README.md

 # ai-agent-travel-planner-iOS
-This is a SwiftUI travel agent prototype.
+This is a SwiftUI autonomous AI that plans trips end-to-end.